acmutd/engineering-info/challenge/chal-2/chal-2.md

 explicitly defined in the app, keep these fields in mind as you complete the challenge.

+### Submission
+Follow overall submission guidelines listed in submission.md.
+For this challenge, create a folder titled `chal-2` in your submission repository and your modified copies of the given files (`index.html`, `index.js`, and `store.js`).
+Optionally, you may also choose to include a link in a README file to a deployed version of the to-do list for us to test, but deploying this website not required as part of this challenge.

 #### Questions

-Sometimes you may have additional questions.
-If the answer was not found in this readme please feel free to reach out to the [Director of Development](mailto:development@acmutd.co) for _ACM_
+You may have additional questions.
+If the answer was not found in this document, please feel free to reach out to the Director of Development for ACM or make a post in the #development-general channel in the ACM UTD [Discord server](http://acmutd.co/discord).

 We request that you be as detailed as possible in your questions, doubts or concerns to ensure that we can be of maximum assistance.
 Thank you!

 ![ACM Development](https://www.acmutd.co/brand/Development/Banners/light_dark_background.png)